YJiangcm/YJiangcm.github.io/_pages/about.md

 <!-- ## About me -->
 <br>
 I am currently a 2nd year Ph.D. student at the Hong Kong University of Science and Technology.
-Supervised by [Prof. Wei Wang](http://home.cse.ust.hk/~weiwcs/), I am working on Natural Langauge Processing (NLP) as well as its applications.
-Previously, I received a B.S. in Mathematic and Applied Mathematic from Shanghai University (advised by [Prof. Qingwen Wang](https://math.shu.edu.cn/Portals/721/teacher/Qing-WenWang/Qing-WenWang.htm)) in 2020 and a M.S. in Big Data and Technology (advised by [Prof. Fangzhen Lin](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=fangzhen-lin-flin)) from the Hong Kong University of Science and Technology in 2021.
+Supervised by [Prof. Wei Wang](http://home.cse.ust.hk/~weiwcs/), I am working on Natural Language Processing (NLP) as well as its applications.
+Previously, I received a B.S. in Mathematics and Applied Mathematics from Shanghai University (advised by [Prof. Qingwen Wang](https://math.shu.edu.cn/Portals/721/teacher/Qing-WenWang/Qing-WenWang.htm)) in 2020 and a M.S. in Big Data and Technology (advised by [Prof. Fangzhen Lin](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=fangzhen-lin-flin)) from the Hong Kong University of Science and Technology in 2021.

 This webpage is last updated on **May 23, 2023**.